EduEH/nginx-2420/tutorial.md

 	- **-p:** With mkdir, makes all the dependend directories.
 In this case, it creates "nginx-2420" and all the directories above it(web and html).
 	- **. :** The period makes sure the path starts at the current directory.
 DON'T FORGET THE PERIOD.
 7) `cd ./web/html/nginx-2420` to go to the nginx24-20 directory.
+8) `vim index.html` to create the html file and open it in vim.
+	- **vim:** Opens the designed file in vim.
+9) Copy the following code into it

 99) Use `cd /etc/nginx` to access the directory with nginx's configuration file.
 ) Use `sudo vim nginx.conf` to open the configuration file.